joergkrause/angular-material-boilerplate/README.md

 * Material 5.0
 * Gulp Build System

 The main focus is size of the final app.
-Today we're here:
+The project has two modes it can be compiled in:

+1. Classic
+2. AOT

+Even AOT is build on top of SystemJS and Gulp.
+The outcome is, of course, different:

+1. Classic Compilation using *tsc* and rollup with *systemBuilder*:

-* main.bundle.js.gz : 304 KB (All of Angular and my app) -- 1.35 MB unzipped
+* main.bundle.js.gz : 304 KB (all of Angular and my app) -- 1.35 MB unzipped
 * vendor.js.gz : 59 KB (all polyfills) -- 182 KB unzipped
 * site.css : 7 KB (Material's CSS) -- 43 KB unzipped

+2. AOT Compilation with *ngc* and rollup with *systemBuilder*:

+* main.bundle.js.gz : 225 KB (all of Angular and my app) -- 1.05 MB unzipped
+* vendor.js.gz : 59 KB (all polyfills) -- 182 KB unzipped
+* site.css : 7 KB (Material's CSS) -- 43 KB unzipped

+This is slightly smaller and loads slightly faster.
+The difference is nt revolutionary, but it's there.

 > If one wonders why it's bigger as comparable projects remember that the whole CDK core is in here to support any material derived components.
 This is a much more realistic approach than others do to shrink an app as much as possible but forget that the outcome has almost no relation to real projects.